Make Vision Zero a reality in California.

 Use high quality, standardized mobility data to manage city streets for the digital age.

 Data is the foundation of 21st century transportation systems.
 New transportation technologies operating on city streets has resulted in a multitude of new data streams recording the use and performance of city streets.
 Cities must be able to leverage this data to support sustainable, accessible, and affordable mobility for all.
 CaCTI advocated for city control over data generated on local streets from public and private providers, in an accessible, anonymized format.

 Integrate emerging mobility technology into cities’ transportation networks.

 Mobility options in California’s cities are significantly different today compared to just a few years ago.
 New technologies such as on-demand ride-hailing, scooter share, and other mobility services increasingly make up the landscape of urban transportation.
 As many cities face declining transit ridership and increasing congestion, CaCTI members fought to maintain city control over new technologies operating on the public right-of-way.

 Promote autonomous vehicle (AV) policies that enhance safety, sustainability, and mobility.

 The introduction of AVs could result in dramatically different outcomes for street traffic safety, the labor market, the built environment, and everyday mobility.
-In addition to ensuring AVs follow local traffic laws and meet State safety standards, CaCTI supports AV policies that ensure this new technology complements existing transit infrastructure and improves first-mile-last-mile accessibility, while mitigating emissions and congestion.
+In addition to ensuring AVs follow local traffic laws and meet State safety standards, CaCTI worked towards AV policies that ensure this new technology complements existing transit infrastructure and improves first-mile-last-mile accessibility, while mitigating emissions and congestion.